-The Epson Expression Home XP-4100 is an ordinary inkjet printer.
+The Epson Expression Home XP-4100, also sold as the Epson XP-4105, is an ordinary inkjet printer.
 Its black page yield is terrible, and while it has independent color cartridges, they don't last very long.
 Fortunately, the cartridges aren't too expensive, so the overall cost-per-print isn't too high, but this printer does end up costing more in the long run.
 It also doesn't have a sheetfed scanner, so you can't scan multiple documents at a time.
-That said, the flatbed scanner has high enough resolution and color depth to meet most needs and it can print wirelessly from most devices.
+That said, the flatbed scanner has high resolution and color depth to meet most needs and it can print wirelessly from most devices.

 The Epson Expression Home XP-4100 is an ordinary family printer.
 It does a good job printing photos and has a flatbed scanner with high enough resolution and color depth to scan and copy all kinds of documents.
 However, its color accuracy is quite bad and the cost of ink tends to add up quickly since the cartridges don't last long.